sveltejs/svelte/site/content/blog/2022-06-01-whats-new-in-svelte-june-2022.md

 - [DashingOS](https://beta.dashingos.com/) is a tool (like Notion + CodeSandbox) to make it quick and easy to prototype and document your work all in one place
 - [worker-kit-email](https://github.com/miunau/worker-kit-email) helps you develop transactional emails quickly using regular SvelteKit routes
 - [kaios-weather-svelte](https://github.com/cyan-2048/kaios-weather-svelte) is a very familiar looking weather app for KaiOS
 - [svelte-gantt](https://github.com/ANovokmet/svelte-gantt) is a lightweight and fast interactive gantt chart/resource booking component
+- [Miru](https://github.com/ThaUnknown/miru) is a Bittorrent streaming software for cats

 Looking for a great SvelteKit website to contribute to?
 [Help build the Svelte Society site](https://github.com/svelte-society/sveltesociety.dev/issues)!